ianbrandt/javafx-gradle-configuration/README.md

   [Dependency Analysis Gradle Plugin](https://github.com/autonomousapps/dependency-analysis-gradle-plugin)), additional exception configuration would typically be required.
-    * One could work around this by not applying the JavaFX Gradle Plugin, and instead adding it as a build script dependency.
+    * One could work around this by not applying the JavaFX Gradle Plugin, and instead just adding it as a build script dependency.
 Its [ `JavaFXComponenentMetadataRule`](https://github.com/openjfx/javafx-gradle-plugin/blob/0.1.0/src/main/java/org/openjfx/gradle/metadatarule/JavaFXComponentMetadataRule.java) could then be used in isolation.
 That said, the rule does have a